 Nordic Music Days – festival for contemporary music and sound

 The festival Nordic Music Days has been arranged since 1888, and we are proud to say that it is one of the oldest and well respected festivals for contemporary classical music in the world.
 Our festival is unique in the respect that it is arranged by the composers themselves.
-Each year one of our members, the national societies of composers, arranges the festival on behalf of the Council of Nordic Composers.
-You can read more about the current or upcoming festival at the festival’s own website.
+Historically each year one of our members, the national societies of composers, arranged the festival on behalf of the Council of Nordic Composers in their home country.
+From 2024, the festival will take place every second year and is managed by DKF on behalf of all the councils member societies.

 History